Independent Assurance Initiative · Est. 2026

 Domain 03

-Healthcare Analytics & CMS
+Healthcare Analytics & Quality Assurance

 Claims data, risk adjustment models, and quality reporting systems where implementation errors carry direct financial and compliance consequences.
-Architectural audit approach for specification-to-implementation verification.

 Domain 01